-- (1) DOT and IATA Compliance: No person shall handle, offer for transport, or transport biological agents unless they are trained in accordance with Department of Transportation (DOT) and International Air Transport Association (IATA) Dangerous Goods Regulations. - (2) Function Specific Training: Function specific training is required for packaging, labeling, manifesting, and/or transport of biological agents, including clinical specimens. - (3) Two to Four Week Advanced Notice: To arrange for the necessary training, contact the Office of Environmental Safety's Biological Safety Officer at least two weeks in advance of anticipated need to ship a biological agent (and at least four weeks in advance if shipping internationally). - (4) Export of Biological Agents Internationally: The export of a biological agent internationally may require a license or permit from the Department of Commerce and registration with the CDC. - B. Importation of Biological Agents from a Foreign Country: Prior to initiating importation of a biological agent from any foreign country, the PI must notify the Biological Safety Officer well in advance of the need to receive the agent.
-In order to legally import many biological agents, compliance with the following may be required: - (1) An import permit issued by the Director of the CDC must be obtained by the importer. - (2) The importer (PI) is legally responsible for assuring that the foreign personnel package, label, and ship the infectious materials in accordance with the following federal regulations: - (a) U.S. Public Health Service regulations (42 CFR Part 72 Interstate Shipment of Etiologic Agents) - (b) U.S. Department of Transportation (DOT) regulations (DOT 49 CFR Part 173 - Transportation of Etiologic Agents) - (c) International Air Transport Association (IATA) Dangerous Goods Regulations. - (3) A United States Department of Agriculture (USDA) permit may be required and/or a United States Department of Fish and Wildlife Service (USFWS) permit may be required.
+(1) DOT and IATA Compliance: No person shall handle, offer for transport, or transport biological agents unless they are trained in accordance with Department of Transportation (DOT) and International Air Transport Association (IATA) Dangerous Goods Regulations.

+- (2) Function Specific Training: Function specific training is required for packaging, labeling, manifesting, and/or transport of biological agents, including clinical specimens. - (3) Two to Four Week Advanced Notice: To arrange for the necessary training, contact the Biological Safety Officer at least two weeks in advance of anticipated need to ship a biological agent (and at least four weeks in advance if shipping internationally). - (4) Export of Biological Agents Internationally: The export of a biological agent internationally may require a license or permit from the Department of Commerce and registration with the CDC. - B. Importation of Biological Agents from a Foreign Country: Prior to initiating importation of a biological agent from any foreign country, the PI must notify the BSO well in advance of the need to receive the agent.
+In order to legally import many biological agents, compliance with the following may be required: - (1) An import permit issued by the Director of the CDC must be obtained by the importer. - (2) The importer (PI) is legally responsible for assuring that the foreign personnel package, label, and ship the infectious materials in accordance with the following federal regulations: - (a) U.S. Public Health Service regulations (42 CFR Part 72 Interstate Shipment of Etiologic Agents) - (b) U.S. Department of Transportation (DOT) regulations (DOT 49 CFR Part 173 - Transportation of Etiologic Agents) - (c) International Air Transport Association (IATA) Dangerous Goods Regulations. - (3) A United States Department of Agriculture (USDA) permit and/or a United States Department of Fish and Wildlife Service (USFWS) permit may be required. - (4) If transported in a private vehicle, the "SLU Quick Reference: MOT Exception for Transporting Category B Biological Agents" document should be referenced, attached and followed.